kstrycharz/execute-uploaded-file/README.md

-# execute-uploaded-file
+# Execute Uploaded File - A Vulnerable Web Application

-# Vulerable web application that prompts a user to upload a file.
+This repository contains a web application that prompts a user to upload a file, simulating a phishing attack scenario.
+The uploaded file is then executed automatically, allowing the attacker to run a command of their choice on the victim's machine.

-This app simulates a phishing attack where a user opens a malicious file Once downloaded, a command of one's choice will be executed.
-My use case is for students in a penetration testing course, where a libreoffice document is uploaded and executed, including its macros.
+The application makes use of the watchdir.py script within the documents directory, which monitors a specified directory for new files and executes them accordingly.
+This makes it a valuable tool for demonstrating the dangers of malicious file uploads, and can be used in a penetration testing course to educate students on the techniques used by attackers.

+As an example, students can upload a LibreOffice document with macro capabilities, showing the potential for an attacker to execute arbitrary code on a target's machine.

+This application is for educational purposes only and should not be used for malicious purposes.